 *Whether they admit it or not, I believe that those involved in the fashion, hair and style industries are highly psychic.
 They are predominately right-brained, which also happens to be where psychic ability, creativity, feelings and emotion are stored.

-Merry is an Intuitive Strategist and Certified Life Coach.
-She specializes in helping others succeed in relationships and in life.
+Hi I'm Merry.
+I am a tarot reader, teacher and tarot based Behavioral Coach.
+I specializes in helping others succeed in business, relationships and in life.